Unit

 - speak, move, and generate ideas spontaneously

-- support positivity the work of others
+- support positively the work of others

 - understand that technical elements enhance verbal/physical communication